Azure/batch-shipyard/docs/99-current-limitations.md

 current limitation of the underlying Azure Batch service.
 * Only Intel MPI can be used in conjunction Infiniband/RDMA on Azure Linux VMs.
 This is a current limitation of the underlying VM and host drivers.
-* Assist in setting up Infiniband/RDMA-enabled containers is only available for CentOS-HPC currently.
-Support for SLES-HPC is forthcoming.
 * On-premise Docker private registries are not supported at this time due to VNet requirements.